 One sentence is highlighted at the top of the page: “Do not put any plastic bags or pizza boxes in your recycle bucket.”

-Based on what I have seen as I drive around the Township on recycling day, not everyone has heard this message.
+Based on what I have seen as I drive around the Township on

 A single wrong item can contaminate an entire barrel of recycling.
 When that happens, the recycling is treated as household trash and ends up in a landfill.